 Research has shown that our lifestyles affect our risk of getting cancer.
 More than four in ten cancers could be prevented through healthier lifestyle choices, such as being a non-smoker, drinking less alcohol, eating a healthy, balanced diet, being active, keeping a healthy weight and being SunSmart.
 Not only can these things help cut the risk of cancer, importantly they're all within our own control.

-But people are often more concerned about other environmental factors from mobile phones and power lines, to stress and deodorants.
+But people are often more concerned about things in their environment, particularly the trappings of modern life, from mobile phones and power lines, to stress and deodorants.
 This section will tell you more about these topics.

 Read about the evidence in specific areas: